-Copper blisters’ are stored in warehouses around the world, where they can be exchanged up to forty times before final delivery.
-These intangible transactions take place through centres for metals trading, such as the London Metal Exchange, through ‘future contracts, agreements made to buy or sell a fixed amount of metal on a fixed future date at a price agreed today.
-The ‘blisters’ are melted down and mixed with other sources of copper, including recycled materials, forming ‘anodes’ that are transformed into ‘cathodes’ and then into ‘rods’ – the basic component for the production of cables for the energy and telecommunications industries.
+Copper blisters are stored in warehouses around the world, where they can be exchanged up to forty times before their final delivery.
+These intangible transactions take place through centres for metal trading, such as the London Metal Exchange, through future contracts, agreements made to buy or sell a fixed amount of metal on a fixed future date at a price agreed today.
+The ‘blisters’ are melted down and mixed with other sources of copper, including recycled materials, forming ‘anodes’ that are transformed into cathodes and then into rods – the basic component for the production of cables for the energy and telecommunications industries.
 Smelted copper returns to Chile hidden within manufactured goods, perpetuating a circle of mobility that began with the extraction of the ore.